Kinzali/Covid19-analysis/README.md

 7. **Documentation and Reporting:** A comprehensive report is created summarizing the analysis process, findings, and conclusions.
 8. **Deployment (Optional):** The analysis can be deployed as a web application or interactive dashboard for further exploration.

-**Instructions:**
-1. Clone the repository to your local machine.
-2. Install the required dependencies listed in the `requirements.txt` file.
-3. Run the Python script `covid_data_analysis.py` to execute the analysis.
-4. View the generated visualizations and insights in the output.
-5. Refer to the detailed documentation provided in the report for a deeper understanding of the analysis.

 **Dependencies:**
 - pandas